Becoming Louisiana

 Hosted by Friends of the Old State Capitol & Friends of the Louisiana State Archives

-The Friends of the Louisiana State Archives and the Friends of the Old State Capitol are excited to invite you to the next lecture in the Becoming Louisiana series: The Africans, given by Chancellor John K. Pierre, Chancellor of Southern University and A&M College in Baton Rouge.
+The Friends of the Louisiana State Archives and the Friends of the Old State Capitol are excited to invite you to the next lecture in the Becoming Louisiana series: The Germans, given by Jay Schexnaydre, President of the German-Acadian Coast Historical & Genealogical Society.

 We hope to see you there!
 Free admission.